Distilling Importance Sampling for Likelihood Free Inference: Example: M/G/1 Queue

 \subsection{Results}

-Figure \ref{fig:MG1 comparison} compares different choices of $N$ (number of importance samples) and $M$ (target ESS).
-It shows that $\epsilon$ reduces more quickly for larger $N$ or smaller $M$.
-Our choice of $N$ was restricted by memory requirements: the largest value we used was $50,000$.
-Our choice of $M$ was restricted by numerical stability: values below a few hundred often produced numerical overflow errors in the normalising flow.
+Figure~\ref{fig:MG1} (left) compares different choices of $N$ (number of importance samples) and $M$ (target ESS).
+It shows that $\epsilon$ reduces more quickly for smaller $M/N$ and smaller $N$, with $M/N$ having most influence.
+Note that small $N$ also has the advantage of lower memory requirements.

-This tuning study suggests using large $N$ and small $M$ subject to these restrictions.
-We use this guidance here and in Section \ref{sec:Lorenz}.
-In both examples, the cost of a single evaluation of the target density is low.
+This tuning study suggests taking $N$ and $M/N$ as small as possible, while ensuring $M$ is at least a few hundred to avoid high variance in the importance sampling estimates.
+We use this guidance here and in the next section's example.
+In both these examples, the cost of a single simulator run is low.
 For more expensive models efficient tuning choices may differ.

-Figure \ref{fig:MG1} shows that DIS results with $N=50,000$ and $M=2500$ are a close match to near-exact MCMC output using the algorithm of \citet{Shestopaloff:2014}.
-The main difference is that DIS lacks sharp truncation at $\theta_2 =4$.